Top buy and sell ideas by Ashwani Gujral, Sudarshan Sukhani for short term

 Sudarshan Sukhani of s2analytics.com

-Buy Dabur India with a stop loss of Rs 514, target at Rs 545
+Buy HCL Tech with a stop loss of Rs 840, target at Rs 860

-Sell Indraprastha Gas with a stop loss of Rs 394, target at Rs 363
+Sell BPCL with a stop loss of Rs 345, target at Rs 335

 Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.